 Dr. Karl Reinhard, Professor of Forensic Science and Environmental Archaeology at UNL, along with Marina Amaral and Nicole Wall, applied pollen analysis to a mummified homicide victim in Nebraska in order to determine the location of death.
 An unexpected mix of pollen was found in the mummified sacrum, intestine, and diaphragm and the data linked the deceased individual to a specific crime scene in her home.
 It was determined that the victim was killed in the region of her Nebraska home and not killed elsewhere and transported from somewhere else.

-On Friday, December 18th the Departments of Entomology and Applied Science invited Forensic Science graduates and their families to participate in the joint graduation reception held prior to the CASNR Salute to Graduates reception.
+On Friday, May 5th 2017 the Forensic Science Program invited their 13 graduates and their families to participate in a graduation reception held prior to the CASNR Salute to Graduates reception.

 The following Forensic Science students were honored (back row left to right): Tyler Withrow, Carly Smith, Shelby Knoche, Katherine Downey, Lauren Peck, (front row left to right), Brittany Noda, Kaitlyn Rosploch, Sydney Stansbury, and Abby Van Duser.
 Also graduating (not pictured) was Cheyenne Grove, Vitas Jokubauskas, Nichole Leacock, and Elvira Rosales.